taoufik07/django-graphene-permissions/README.md

 ### Node Permission
 ---

-Subclass `PermissionDjangoObjectType` and define the permissions via the static method `permission_classes` which returns an iterable of permissions classes
+Subclass `PermissionDjangoObjectType` and define the permissions via the static method `permission_classes` that should return an iterable of permission classes

 ```python